-This CCP provides a different order and clarification of language in this section which will continue to allow for consumers to provide replacement windows with an equal or greater window opening than the existing product types without additional conflicting requirements established in the approved CCP.
+This CCP provides a different order and clarification of language in this section which will continue to allow for consumers to provide replacement windows with an equal or greater window opening than the existing product types without additional conflicting requirements established in the TAG approved CCP from April 8.
 This is critical to continue to allow consumers options to put in windows with an equal or greater openings and more efficient options.
-Existing ICC Section R319.5 is clear as it pertains to allowing products that are equal or greater window opening area than existing EERO windows.
 Therefore, this option places this allowance as number 1 and separates it from the portion that allows the 'manufacturers' largest standard size window'.
 This will establish this as the first reviewed priority when reviewing this CCP section.

 The second part of the CCP allows for the replacement window to be the manufacturer's largest standard size window that will fit within the existing frame or existing rough opening.
-There may be slight differences in product when going from single pane, dual pane, or triple pane products that are more efficient.
+There may be slight differences in product when going from single pane to dual pane or triple pane products that are more efficient.
 Those slight changes are what the charging paragraph has allowed in the Code by stating "shall be exempt from Sections R319.2."